SanatKulkarni/BFHL-Round-2/README.md

 Develop a scalable and accurate solution (deployed as a FastAPI service) to process lab report images, extracting all lab test names, their corresponding values, and reference ranges.
 Calculate whether the test value falls outside the reference range.

-# Deployed Link May show 502 error, but working with payload using API Client
+# Deployed Link May sometimes show 502 error, but working with payload using API Client

 ## Features